Lecture Notes in Quantum Mechanics

 In the expression for the acceleration we have two terms: the ``electric" force and the ``magnetic" (Lorentz) force.
 These forces bend the trajectory of the particle.
-It is important to realize that the ``bending" of trajectories has to do with {\em interference} and has a very intuitive heuristic explanation.
+It is important to realize that the bending of trajectories has to do with {\em interference} and has a very intuitive heuristic explanation.
 This heuristic explanation is due to Huygens: We should regard each front of the propagating beam as a point-like source of waves.
-The `next front (after time $dt$) is determined by interference of waves that come from all the points of the previous front.
-For presentation purpose it is easier to consider first the interference of $N=2$ points, then to generalize to $N$ points, and then to take the continuum limit of plain front.
+The next front (after time $dt$) is determined by interference of waves that come from all the points of the previous front.
+For presentation purpose it is easier to consider first the interference of $N=2$ points, then to generalize to $N$ points, and then to take the continuum limit of plane-wave front.
 The case $N=2$ is formally equivalent to a two slit experiment.
 The main peak of constructive interference is in the forward direction.
-We want to explain why a non uniform $V(x)$ or the presence of magnetic field can shift the main peak.
-A straightforward generalization of the argument explains why a trajectory of a plane wave is bent.
+We want to explain why the presence of an electric or a magnetic field can shift the main peak.
+A straightforward generalization of the argument explains why a trajectory of a plane-wave is bent.

-Consider the interference of partial waves that originate from two points on the front of a plane wave.
-In the absence of external field there is a constructive interference in the forward direction.
-However if $V(x)$ in the vicinity of one point is smaller, it is like having larger ``index of refraction".
-As a result the phase of $\psi(x)$ grow more rapidly, and consequently the constructive interference peak is shifted.
-We can summarize by saying that the trajectory is bending due to the gradient in $V(x)$.
-A similar effect happens if the interfering partial waves enclose an area with a magnetic field.
-We further discuss this interference under the headline ``The Aharonov Bohm effect": It is important to realize that the deflection is due to an interference effect.
-Unlike the classical point of view it is not $\mathcal{B}(x)$ that matters but rather $A(x)$, which describes the geometric accumulation of the phase along the interfering rays.